Top 41 Motivational Speakers Who Can Energize Any Sales Team

 “You build your dream from the ground up, one brick at a time.”

-Kennedy is the author of seven books, a television and movie actress, mother of eight children, award-winning salesperson and a member of the National Speakers Association Hall of Fame.
-She focuses on sales, marketing, motivation and balancing it all – sometimes with a song and a dance.
+Kennedy is the author of seven books, a television, and movie actress, mother of eight children, award-winning salesperson, and member of the National Speakers Association Hall of Fame.
+Her presentations cover sales, marketing, motivation, and balancing it all, sometimes with a song and dance.

 Dan Lier

 “Whatever you believe right now.
-Whatever you believe in what is possible for you in 2018 in the marketplace is absolutely true and true for you only.
-So the way to maximize productivity in 2018 is to start out with you own psychology.
+Whatever you believe in what is possible for you in the marketplace is absolutely true and true for you only.
+So the way to maximize productivity is to start out with your own psychology.
 Take an inventory about, ‘What do I believe?
 Why do I believe it?
 What’s stopping me from getting to my next level?’”

 Lier is the host of his own TV show “Your True Potential” and a regular on HSN as “America’s Coach.”
 He focuses on achievement and offers inspiration and strategies to reach goals.